-This research partnership explores the challenges and opportunities that influence the motivations, resources, goals, activities, and development of women of color leaders in their communities and beyond.
+This research partnership explores the challenges and opportunities that influence the public leadership of women of color in their communities and beyond.

-Each fellow generated information specific to her research project that drew upon her own experiences of community and political leadership as well as the perspectives and insights of other women.
+Each fellow generated information specific to her research project that drew upon her own experiences of community and political leadership as well as the perspectives and insights of other women of color leaders.
 Taken as a whole, the fellows’ projects provide a wealth of knowledge about the realities and conditions that shape the experiences of women of color leaders from low-income communities in Massachusetts.

 Several common themes resonated across projects.
-These collective themes demonstrate that women of color leaders are uniquely situated and approach identity, expectations, leadership, and inequality in particular ways.
+These collective themes demonstrate that women of color leaders are uniquely situated to serve in public leadership roles and approach identity, expectations, leadership, and inequality in particular ways.

 Based on the themes that emerged, women of color leaders:

 identify and serve as community leadersWomen of color leaders have a passionate will to serve.
 They are deeply committed to the communities they serve and they have strong orientation to social justice.
 These leaders are driven by values of integrity, honesty, and centrality of family as well as a profound understanding of the needs and vulnerabilities of the communities they serve.
+In addition, they share a conviction that social and community change is possible and this, combined with their commitment to community, drives their community activism.
 Women of color leaders bring their powerful and essential identities—with diversity in voice, thought, action, and skills—into their visions and experiences of political leadership.

-negotiate persistent gender and racial inequalitiesEmerging women of color leaders need to constantly transcend prevailing gender and race stereotypes.
+negotiate persistent gender and racial inequalitiesBoth longtime and emerging women of color leaders need to constantly transcend prevailing gender and race stereotypes.
 As women of color, they face discrimination from those in leadership positions in the political arena and from some of their own community members due to the intersecting patterns of sexism and racism.
 Their identities, capabilities, and electability are constantly questioned.
 This in turn impacts their own political confidence and discourages them from running for public office.

 - negotiating family expectations